-What is OBYAH?
+What is OBEYAH?

-In order to tap into the Mind of God, this Infinite Universal Consciousness, we must learn the true magic of our own mind, and how to synchronize it in such a way that will allow the soul, heart, and mind of God to do its perfect work.
-The mind of God is encoded throughout all reality and is pure imagination.
-Learning how to grasp these esoteric realizations, teachings and practices will allow us to harness our divine nature and rights.
-A practitioner of Obyah can utilize any faith or magic-based books to extract new perspectives and esoteric teachings.
-Unlike a church or religious entity, the stories of the Bible and other Ancient Texts are not taken literally, or even in a moral sense, but purely metaphorically.
+In order to access the webs of consciousness, we must learn the true magic of our own mind, and how to synchronize it in such a way that will allow the Obeyah to do its work.

+Obeyah is encoded throughout all reality and is pure imagination.
+Learning how to grasp these esoteric realizations, teachings, and practices will allow us to harness our divine nature and rights.
+A practitioner of Obeyah can utilize any faith or magic-based ideology to extract new perspectives and esoteric teachings.
+For example, the Seven Tablets of Creations, the Quran, the Bible, and so on can all be utilized for inspiration.
+Unlike in a church or religious entity, the stories of the Bible and other Ancient Texts are not taken literally, or even in a moral sense, but purely metaphorically.
 Allegory and anagoge are important tools to unlock the true secrets invested in the ancient stories and teachings passed down through the meridian of time.

 “The true magic of a man is the power of his thoughts.
 And the power of his thoughts is the true magic of a man.”

-Let us learn how to awaken the imagination so that we may no longer live as prisoners to circumstance, but as an ancient proverb says, “to be the masters of all life” and have dominion over our worlds.
+Let us awaken the idea that there is a treasure within you that is worth fighting for.
+Let us learn how to awaken the imagination so that we may no longer live as prisoners to circumstance but, as an ancient proverb says, “to be the masters of all life” and have dominion over our reality.

-Let us call to the Obyah!
+Let us call to the Obeyah!